-I am grateful to have had several shining moments during this challenging year to share with you; Two of my artworks, “Phi” and “Juno” were installed in the Vatican Observatory; my painting of Washington D.C. appeared as a backdrop for James Comey’s interview on “Face the Nation”; my “Grand Canyon” painting made its appearance on Showtime’s “Comey’s Rule”; and my painting, “Weir Farm Summer’s Day” received an award from the U.S. Department of the Interior, National Park Service.
+I am grateful to have had several shining moments during these challenging times to share with you; Two of my artworks, “Phi” and “Juno” were installed in the Vatican Observatory; my painting of Washington D.C. appeared as a backdrop for James Comey’s interview on “Face the Nation”; my “Grand Canyon” painting made its appearance on Showtime’s “Comey’s Rule”; and my painting, “Weir Farm Summer’s Day” received an award from the U.S. Department of the Interior, National Park Service.

 Heart, soul, science, beauty and an exploration of nature are intrinsic to Jill’s work.
 Her paintings range from small observational studies to large composite works that play with space and mathematics.
 Jill is best known for her extraordinary understanding and handling of color.